matrix-org/matrix-spec-proposals/proposals/msc3667-enforce-integer-power-levels.md

 ## Unstable prefix

-We will attempt an implementation in Dendrite using the `org.matrix.msc3667` room version identifier.
+An implementation exists in Dendrite using the `org.matrix.msc3667` room version identifier.
+The experimental room version is based on room version 7, with the additional requirement that power levels must be integers or the power level content will fail to unmarshal altogether.